 Scale

-It became unbearable, if not nigh on impossible, to follow the prescribed route.
+It became difficult, if not impossible, to follow the suggested route.
 Installations that demanded pause and distance were swallowed by a crowd that never stopped moving.
-Art designed to breathe was smothered by urgency, impatience and the relentless need to be seen.
+Art designed to breathe was smothered by urgency, impatience and the constant need to be seen.

 That is not to say there were no moments of genuine brilliance.

-FloWeЯ PoWeЯ by Aerosculpture, Jean Pierre David and Christian Thellie, Aether by Architecture Social Club and Sanctuary by Ithaca Studio were outstanding.
-Vibrant pops of colour, hypnotic to watch and, if you found yourself stuck in a good crowd, genuinely close to being moving.
+FloWeЯ PoWeЯ by Aerosculpture, Jean-Pierre David and Christian Thellier, Aether by Architecture Social Club, and Sanctuary by Ithaca Studio stood out.
+Vibrant, hypnotic, and, in the right conditions, close to being genuinely moving.

 Studio Vertigo

-In Bloom by Kumquat Lab and Lacto Reacto Light by Jack Wimperis offered something else entirely.
-Moments of interactivity that felt playful rather than competitive, and where engagement did not require elbowing your way through a wall of phones, when you could get anywhere near them at least.
+Elsewhere, In Bloom by Kumquat Lab and Lacto Reacto Light by Jack Wimperis offered something more playful.
+These were moments where interaction felt natural rather than competitive, where engagement did not rely on forcing your way through a wall of phones, when you could get close enough to experience them at all.

-The problem is not the event.
+The problem is not the work.
 It is the way it is consumed.

-A sour taste made itself known early on, as other people’s phones became almost surgically attached to my face so they could capture terrible selfies inches from the displays.
-There is something uniquely maddening about watching people press themselves so close to kinetic installations that they miss the spectacle entirely.
-What is the obsession with being directly in front at any cost.
-Why must you always be in the eyeline, no matter what.
+A sour note emerged early on as other people’s phones were pushed inches from my face to capture poorly framed selfies.
+There is something uniquely frustrating about watching people press themselves so close to kinetic installations that they miss the work entirely.
+What is the obsession with being directly in front at any cost?

 Aerosculpture/ Jean-Pierre David and Christian Thellier

-Art is subjective, but this year too many pieces felt like variants on themes explored more effectively in previous iterations.
-The repetition is starting to feel lazy, unimaginative.
-Winter Lights needs to decide what it wants to be.
-An event producing bold, challenging work that justifies the crowds, or a commercially convenient lure for a niche audience who will spend money before and after a polite amble around the Wharf.
+Some pieces this year also felt overly familiar, echoing ideas explored more effectively in previous editions.
+That repetition risks dulling the impact.
+Winter Lights needs to decide what it wants to be: an event producing bold, challenging work that justifies the crowds, or a commercially convenient draw that encourages a polite circuit of the Wharf.

 Ithaca Studio